Total Lunar Eclipse of the Blood Worm Moon: A Gateway Into Spring

 Full Worm Moon

-March’s Full Worm Moon peaks this Friday, March 14, at 2:55 AM EDT, just one week shy of Spring Equinox.
-Just as we’ve been preparing for Spring at the invisible level, so has Nature.
-As we exit the quiet solitude of Winter and embrace growth and change, we lighten our load.
+March’s Full Worm Moon peaks this Tuesday, March 3, at 6:38 AM EST, just a couple of weeks shy of Spring Equinox.
+While many areas of the country have been blanketed in snow for months, Nature has been doing the quiet, invisible work to prepare for Spring.
+As we prepare to exit the quiet solitude of Winter and embrace growth and change, we often go through the “Spring cleaning” process to lighten the load of what we bring into the season of renewal.
 Closets are cleared, windows are washed, and minds are refreshed through Nature’s cleansing breeze.
 As we prepare for Spring, we practice our Qigong movements to energetically connect to the Qi of the coming season.
 These preparations help us to achieve a smooth transition into Spring.

 Total Lunar Eclipse